 Yes, we’re starting with the one and only, The Abbey.
 This iconic WeHo spot has been awarded the MTV Logo Best Gay Bar in the World Award not once but twice.
-It’s not exactly a hidden gem, but it is true that there’s nothing like it out there.
 From concerts to drag shows to brunch to happy hour, The Abbey literally has it all.
-It is open during daytime hours and way into the late night hours.
-Everyone that goes to The Abbey has a story to tell.
-The best part is there are options: you can get lost in the crowd on the dance floor or you can chill on the patio—both are in close proximity to a bar.
+The best part is there are options: you can get lost in the crowd on the dance floor or you can chill on the patio.
+Whatever happens, we guarantee you’ll leave with a story to tell.

 Silverlake is the home of the hidden Queer gems, and while Akbar isn’t exactly hidden (it’s been around since the 90s), it is the definition of dive-y (but with a dance floor).
 Whether you want to go to dance your heart out or socialize at the bar, Akbar fits all the moods.
 This bar means so much to the LGBTQ+ community—just ask to hear about the heart-warming story about the couple who met here and later got married at the very same spot.
 Recently, they raised over $150,000 to keep their doors open, now that’s love.

 4356 Sunset Blvd., Los Angeles, CA 90029; akbarsilverlake.com

 For those of you looking for a place where you’re going to make some bad decisions, Micky’s WeHo is the place for you.
 The dancers, the UV lights, the drinks...it all makes for a night you will never forget.
 Their music choices range from top 40 to Latin hits, so it is impossible not to dance.
 Bonus: You just might run into a RuPaul Drag Race contestant or two.

 8857 Santa Monica Blvd, West Hollywood, CA 90069